comp426-2022-fall/a99-final-project-group-21/README.md

 3. David Nam - Release Manager/Backend

 ## Future Extensions
-+ Add styling to the workout and user log pages
++ Add styling to the userlogin and additon of calories page
-+ Ability to customize and sort viewing of workout logs
++ Ability to customize and sort viewing of daily calories/food and see it across monthly basis in accordance to goal.
-+ Ability to add other users as "friends" and view your friends' past workouts
++ Ability to add other users as calorie buddies